The difference between secured and unsecured credit cards

 Everyone’s financial situation is unique.
 The credit card that works best for someone else might not work for you.
 The same is true for deciding whether a secured credit card is better for you than an unsecured credit card.

 When comparing your options, it’s a good idea to weigh your financial needs and goals and consider which credit cards you might qualify for.
 Pre-approval or pre-qualification can help you compare options and find the right fit.
-Just remember, every lender has its own requirements, and getting approved isn’t always guaranteed.
+Just remember that every lender has its own requirements, and getting approved isn’t always guaranteed.

-Secured vs. unsecured credit card FAQ
+Secured vs. unsecured credit cards FAQ

 Here are some frequently asked questions about the differences between secured and unsecured credit cards.